What Is Augmented Reality?

 Augmented reality allows users to still see their surroundings with enhanced features whereas virtual reality takes the user to a complete different surroundings.

 AR has grown rapidly throughout the past few years and is seen as one of the most advanced technologies of the present day.
-Below our content writer James will have a great look at what all the hype is about.

 How Long has Augmented Reality Been in Use?